 Following are the most important mobile ranking factors composed for your reference.
 Fix them out to boost mobile website ranking.

-Website’s loading speed is an important ranking factor.
+Website’s loading speed is an important ranking factor and comes atop in mobile SEO best practices.
 Studies say that websites appearing in top 10 positions of SERP have average loading time of 1.10 seconds or less.
 A fraction of increase in loading time could drop your search rankings drastically.
 No one likes to wait for centuries to see information loaded.
 If your website doesn’t load in 3-4 seconds, users will abandon your site.
 Website speed is mainly responsible for the sudden upswing in bounce rate.

 Expressive images help readers understand the content, context well.
 They are aesthetically pleasing and tenders sound impact on viewers than the text only content.
 Persuasive images make websites a place worth visiting.
 However, abundance of heavy images affects the site’s loading speed.
 To keep the website speed fast and uninterrupted, optimize image dimensions and file size.
 In addition, avoid using too many images within the content unless necessary.